Blubern/GCH-CPlusPlus/README.md

 We are building a interest calculator together with a unittest.

 ## Prerequisites
+This introduction is written for VSCode/GitHub Codespaces.
 Please install the following extentions.

 - [C/C++](https://marketplace.visualstudio.com/items?itemName=ms-vscode.cpptools)
 - [GitHub Copilot](https://marketplace.visualstudio.com/items?itemName=GitHub.copilot)